aspnet/Blazor.Docs/docs/javascript-typescript-interop.md

 ## Invoke JavaScript functions from .NET methods

 There are times when Blazor .NET code is required to call a JavaScript function.
-For example, a JavaScript call can expose a platform-specific capability to the Blazor app.
+For example, a JavaScript call can expose browser capabilities or functionality from a JavaScript library to the Blazor app.

 To call a JavaScript function, register the JavaScript function and call it in the .NET method: